Programs & Initiatives

 Want to sign up?
 Contact volunteer@united-way.org.

-Each year, United Way Emerald Coast partners with the Okaloosa County School District and Walton County School District to 'Stuff the Bus' with school supplies, ensuring that every local child has the tools they need to be successful in school.
+Each year, United Way Emerald Coast partners with the Okaloosa County School District and Walton County School District for a School Supply Drive ensuring that every local child has the tools they need to be successful in school.